About

 • Jarvis is an AI note-taking assistant.
 You can chat with it, ask questions about your notes (RAG), autocomplete text, run semantic search over notes, annotate and summarise them, or compile an automatic review of the scientific literature (see also this blog post).

 • This plugin is a personal knowledge management (PKM) and task management system, based on tagging of paragraphs and tasks.
 It is a simple and powerful tool for organising and navigating through your notes.
+Follow the panel on the right in the following screen capture:

 tag navigator